 Once you’ve determined the square footage and required wattage with the formulas above, the next step is to discover the number of pot lights you’ll need for your room.
 To do this take the total wattage and divide it by the wattage you plan to use in your pot lights.
 For instance, if you want 75-watt bulbs then divide the total wattage by 75, and that will equal the total amount of recessed lights you’ll need.

 Now that you know the number of pot lights you’ll need, the next step is to create a recessed lighting diagram to help execute the perfect layout.
 It is essential to evenly space the lights in the room, and organize them into equal rows.
-Once the design is clean and organized, it’s then time to find out the spacing between the lights.
+Once the design is clean and organized, it’s then time to find out the spacing between the pot lights.
 There are a few steps to calculate recessed lights spacing.

-Step 1: Determine the Starting Point
+Step 1: Determine the Starting Point for Recessed Lights

 For this step, you’ll have to decide whether or not you want to emphasize a specific part of the room with light, or if you prefer general lighting.
 If you prefer generalized lighting, start the placement of pot lighting in the centre and work from there.
 To highlight a portion of the room, begin to position the pot lights in that area while continuing to place other lights an equal distance from that spot.